 When a will is invalidated, estate assets will either pass to deceased person’s closest surviving heirs in accordance with intestate succession laws or they will pass to beneficiaries under a prior version of the deceased person’s will, so long as that version of the will is valid.

 Suppose you are a beneficiary of your deceased grandmother’s estate, but so is your sibling, who, unlike you, failed to keep in touch with your grandmother or help her during the final years of her life.
 You find it unfair that your grandmother left you and your sibling equal shares of her estate.
-Can you fight a will on this ground?
+Does this count as an acceptable reason for challenging a will?

 The short answer is no. Unless you can prove with evidence that your sibling engaged in foul play (e.g., undue influence or fraud) to convince your grandmother to leave him a greater share of her estate, you cannot contest a will because you find its provisions to be unfair or because you believe you are deserving of a larger inheritance.

-The following are acceptable grounds for contesting a will:
+The following are acceptable reasons to contest a will:

 How Long Do You Have to Contest a Will?